instructional leadership

 Jan 08, 2024

-Ask educators about best practices in teaching, and they will often discuss a short list of widely accepted frameworks for effective instruction, such as Charlotte Danielson’s framework for teaching and the Universal Design for Learning (UDL) framework.
+Ask educators about best practices in teaching, and they will often discuss a short list of widely accepted frameworks for effective instruction, such as Charlotte Danielson’s Framework for Teaching and the Universal Design for Learning (UDL) framework.
 They will reference widely accepted research from the likes of Marzano and Hattie.
 Now, more than ever, educators can say with confidence: “We know what works.”

 Whether learning is digital or traditional, standards matter

-If a tool is delivering course content to students, it should be built on a foundation of clear learning objectives, aligned to state standards.
+If a tool is delivering course content to students, it should be built on a foundation of clear learning objectives aligned to state standards.
 Courses should be competency-based and should frequently assess student progress until mastery is attained.
 Edtech providers claiming to meet career-readiness standards or support career and technical education (CTE) pathways should clearly document the alignment of their courses to those standards and pathways in your state.
 Because of the importance of aligning digital courses to standards, many states require edtech providers to submit their online courses for approval.

 Tools should engage students

-Technology offers the opportunity for a visually and auditorily rich experience for students, and there is no question that it is important that students enjoy learning in the virtual environment created by an edtech tool.
-Yet, tools need to engage learning at a deeper level.
 Effective edtech tools should engage students by providing them with a choice of when and how they learn.
 Tools designed to deliver content should pre-assess student knowledge and use that knowledge to construct learning activities at the student’s zone of proximal development—the “sweet spot” where the level of challenge in the learning task is just right.

 Tools should support teachers and inform classroom instruction